 ADVISORY

-I work with boards and executive teams as a non-executive director, board advisor, and fractional Chief Data Officer on the governance of trustworthy agentic AI: the meaning layer agents reason from and act within, the mandate that governs them, and the liability that comes with it.
+I work with boards and executive teams as a non-executive director and board advisor on the governance of trustworthy agentic AI: the meaning layer agents reason from and act within, the mandate that governs them, and the liability that comes with it.

-Twenty-five years of data and AI in safety-critical industries sit behind it — upstream oil and gas and maritime, where a wrong call is a blowout or a life, not a bad quarter — from multi-agent decision systems grounded in formal ontologies two decades ago to agentic AI in maritime operations today.
+Twenty-five years of data and AI in safety-critical industries sit behind it — upstream oil and gas and heavy industry, where a wrong call is a blowout or a lost life, not a bad quarter — from multi-agent decision systems grounded in formal ontologies two decades ago to agentic AI for safety-critical operations today.
 I am fluent in the technology; the work is strategic, not architectural.

 What I advise on

 I see agentic AI as this decade's defining value opportunity; the work is capturing it on a foundation you can trust.
 Every topic here is a facet of one problem: governing trustworthy agentic AI.
-No hype, and vendor-neutral throughout.
+No hype.
+I declare a category interest: from August 2026 I am Principal, Energy and Infrastructure at Graphwise, a knowledge graph and semantic AI vendor.
+I advise on what an organisation must own and on open standards, and I do not make comparative claims about vendors in that category.

 GenAI vs agentic AI